-- Dashlet Name: Editable field for the displayed dashlet name. - Resource ID: Non-editable ID taken from the original dashlet name. - Web Page Address (URL): Editable field for the URL displayed in the dashlet.
+- Dashlet name: Editable field for the displayed dashlet name. - Resource ID: Non-editable ID taken from the original dashlet name. - URL: Editable field for the URL displayed in the dashlet. - Auto-refresh: Click the Auto-refresh switch to turn it on.
+The Interval inputs can be used to set the required refresh interval.
+This setting overrides the Auto-refresh setting at the dashboard level.

-- Show/Hide Dashlet elements: Select or deselect to show or hide the title bar, which includes the dashlet name, refresh button, and maximize button. - Show scroll bars: Select or deselect to show or hide scroll bars. - Refresh Settings: Select or deselect to enable or disable auto-refresh, and use the text entry and drop-down menu to set the time between each content refresh.
-This setting overrides refresh properties set at the dashboard level.
+- Show title bar: Choose to show or hide the title bar, which includes the Dashlet name, Refresh button, and Maximize button. - Show scroll bars: Choose to show or hide scroll bars.